Skip to content

 • Using this feature will notify all participants and automatically bring them to the specific page.

-• Select Show the Previous Page and Case Center will return you to the page you were previously on.
+• Select Show the Previous Page and Case Center will return to the page you were previously on.

 To open another version of the Review screen: